ml5js/Intro-ML-Arts-IMA-F25/06-sound-classifier/README.md

 ## Assignment 6
 1. Watch Video [ml5.js: Sound Classification](https://www.youtube.com/watch?v=cO4UP2dX944)
-2. Coding and building:
-  - Build an interactive browser experiment related to sound data, with an Arduino component(optional).
+2. Build an interactive browser experiment related to sound data, with an Arduino component(optional).
 3. Document your research, your response, and your p5.js sketch in a blog post.
 Add a link to the post and your p5.js sketch on the [Assignment 5 Wiki page](https://github.com/ml5js/Intro-ML-Arts-IMA-F25/wiki/Assignment-6).
 In your blog post, include visual documentation such as a recorded screen capture / video / GIFs of your sketch.